emmaMonty/C_Projects/README.md

 # C_Projects
-All the differnt C  and C++ projects that I have created.
+All the different C  and C++ projects that I have created.